-As an IIRP Partner, SynRJ are licenced to deliver all IIRP Europe core
+As an IIRP Partner, SynRJ are licensed to deliver all IIRP Europe core

 restorative practices training and workshops across the United Kingdom (UK) and Republic of Ireland.
-IIRP Europe are holders of the Restorative Justice Council (RJC) 'Training Provider Quality Mark' (TPQM), which covers all of their courses, workshops and CPD events.
-For more on TPQM click here
+IIRP Europe are also holders of the Restorative Justice Council (RJC) 'Training Provider Quality Mark' (TPQM), which covers all of their courses, workshops and CPD events.

 For details and bookings of current IIRP Europe open events click here